gekware/minecraft-server-hibernation/README.md

 This is a simple Python script to start a minecraft server on request and stop it when there are no player online.
 How to use:
 1. Install and run your desiered minecraft server
-2. The server jar file should be as specified in the script
-3. Check the server-port parameter in "server.properties" (it should be 25565)
+2. "server-port" parameter in "server.properties" should be 25565
-4. Edit the paramters in the script as needed:
+3. Edit the paramters in the script as needed (only text in parethesis needs to be modified):
     - startMinecraftServerLin or startMinecraftServerWin
-    - stopMinecraftServerLin or stopMinecraftServerWin (should already be good for most uses)
+    - stopMinecraftServerLin or stopMinecraftServerWin
     - minecraftServerStartupTime
     - timeBeforeStoppingEmptyServer
-5. run the script at reboot
+4. on the server: open port 25555 (example: [ufw](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
+5. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
 6. you can connect to the server through port 25555

+(remember to run the script at reboot)

 ### DEFINITIONS:
 Commands to start and stop minecraft server: